hanselkang/fantastic_birds/README.md

 * Outline Design
 * Odd One Out Activity to pick the animal which is not a bird
 * Transform Vector image(SVG) to JavaScript file to make Colouring Book App
-* Operating in Quiz to change each Colour when user clicks
+* Manage quiz activity to change each answer's colour when user clicks

 ## Technology
 ----------